ingerjm0/hifi-docs-review/03.create/02.avatars/04.fuse-tutorial/docs.md

 ---
-title: Tutorial: Create an Avatar with Fuse
+title: 'Tutorial: Create an Avatar with Fuse'
 taxonomy:
     category: docs
 ---